mehedirm6244/Miserable_Xfce/README.md

 ### Theme related stuff
 - **Colorscheme**: Tokyonight... that's obvious
-- **GTK theme:** Materia-dark-compact, but with Tokyonight colorscheme.
-Supports GTK2, 3, 4, but not libadwaita.
-I know about an existing tokyonight gtk theme, but I don't like it, at least not for Xfce
+- **GTK theme:** Lavanda GTK theme by Vinceliuice, but with Tokyonight color palette.
+Supports GTK 3 and 4, but not libadwaita.
+I'm aware about an existing tokyonight gtk theme, but I don't like it, at least not for Xfce
-- **Kvantum theme:** Materia-dark-compact, but with Tokyonight colorscheme.
+- **Kvantum theme:** Lavendar-Dark by vinceliuice, but with Tokyonight colorscheme.
-- **Xfwm theme:** An Xfwm theme shamelessly stolen from [here](https://github.com/ahmadhabibi14/dotfile) (thanks to [ahmadhabibi](https://github.com/ahmadhabibi14) for his work), with borders added by me
+- **Xfwm theme:** Forgot where I stole it from
 - **Icon theme:** A modified Zafiro icon theme (with Tokyonight colored folders and symbolic icons), Fluent, and I don't actually even remember
 - **Cursor theme:** [Volantes Cursors](https://www.gnome-look.org/p/1356095/)